 Charlotte is a versatile junior whose practice covers all aspects of commercial litigation and international arbitration together with competition, EU and public law.
-She has appeared in the Court of Appeal, High Court and County Court, both as part of a team in heavy hearings and as sole counsel.
-She has also appeared before the Court of Justice and the General Court, and has undertaken substantial arbitrations under each of the UNCITRAL, LCIA, CIArb and ICSID rules.
+She has appeared in the Court of Appeal, High Court, in each case both as part of a team in heavy hearings and as sole counsel.
+She has also appeared before the Court of Justice and the General Court, where she retains the right to appear thanks to her Irish Bar qualification.
+She has undertaken substantial arbitrations under each of the ICC, UNCITRAL, LCIA, CIArb and ICSID rules.

 Significant current and recent instructions include:

 Before commencing practice at the Bar, Charlotte spent a year as Judicial Assistant to Lord Clarke and Lord Sumption in the Supreme Court, during which she worked on a wide variety of cases across her current practice areas, covering topics such as penalty clauses, unjust enrichment, contractual damages, illegality, joint tortfeasorship, antisuit injunctions, human rights, data retention, and proportionality.

 Before pupillage, she taught contract law at University College London and King’s College London, and spent time as a stagiaire at Shearman & Sterling’s International Arbitration Group in Paris, where she worked on a substantial arbitration under the ICSID rules.
 She read law at Cambridge University, then completed the LLM at Harvard Law School and the BCL at Oxford University, where her studies focused in particular on private international law, contract law and restitution.
 She was the 2013 Eldon Law Scholar (awarded annually to the most promising Oxford graduate going to the Bar).

 Charlotte is fluent in French and German, has a working knowledge of Spanish, and has been learning Italian during lockdown.
 She is called to the Irish Bar and is a member of the Irish Law Library.